-Working alongside the set designer students will realise the scenic art of a theatre set on one of the final year Bachelor in Acting productions.
+Working alongside the set designer students will realise the scenic paint and texture finish of a theatrical set on one of the final year Bachelor in Acting productions.

 Students will work in a technical capacity in the production of a short film.
 The process will replicate the working environment of film or television recording.